white1107/resume/README.md

 ## Job Experience

 ### LINE Corporation
    AI Company Engineering Internship, August.
-2022 - Now
+2022 - January.
+2023

 - **Analyze LAION-5B and create filtering functions**: I analyzed data from LAION-5B, a dataset of paired images and captions that is now frequently used in the Vision & Language model.
 This allowed us to investigate data bias and what constitutes appropriate data.
 Using the results, I created a filtering function and investigated the effectiveness of the filter using an actual generative model.
 The results showed that data cleansing worked properly and improved the accuracy of the model.